-For more of our conversation on perfecting the job interview, listen to D155’s Workforce Wednesday podcast with Crystal Lake Central’s Christine Graham here.
+For the rest of our conversation with Paula and Amy about the value of connecting with industry professionals, listen to D155’s Workforce Wednesday podcast here.

 #WorkforceWednesday is a marketing campaign that will provide valuable content to prepare students with life-ready skills and to initiate and strengthen workforce partnerships in our community which aligns with the district’s strategic plan.